Lucy Connolly to appear at Reform UK conference

 She will speak on the main stage of the conference in a special live recording of The Telegraph’s Planet Normal podcast with Allison Pearson and Liam Halligan, the newspaper confirmed.

+It comes as party leader Mr Farage said he would stop the boats within two weeks of passing immigration legislation, having previously said he would stop them within two weeks of “winning the government”.

-The party’s deputy leader Richard Tice is then due to give an address before Mr Farage speaks to close the two-day event at the National Exhibition Centre in Birmingham.
+The party’s deputy leader Richard Tice is also due to give an address later before Mr Farage speaks to close the two-day event at the National Exhibition Centre in Birmingham.

 The main stage will also see a speech titled “Make Britain Healthy Again” by Dr Assem Malhotra, a cardiologist who campaigned against the use of the Covid mRNA vaccines.